bworks84/my_portfolio/README.md

 [x] Updated footer to only appear on home page

-[ ] Update styling to account for different screen sizes and test
+[ ] Update styling to account for different screen sizes and test (Projects a tags)

-[ ] Install AWS amplify for tools/features to develop full-stack app
+[x] Remove blog

-[ ] Create new domain.
+[x] Hook up to existing domain, create new cloudfront distribution, tie certificate to distro, create new A record.

 # Tools